All you need to know about gynecomastia

 About five days after surgery, the stitches will dissolve or removed by your doctor, along with the surgical drains.

 Complications from surgery are rare.
 Make sure to follow your plastic surgeon’s instructions for a successful surgery.

 Gynecomastia surgery results are permanent if you maintain a stable weight and exercise the pectoral muscles.

-You will notice a substantial difference of your pecs size right after surgery, which are more noticeable as the swelling goes down.
+You will notice a substantial difference in the size of your pecs right after surgery, which is more noticeable as the swelling goes down.